ChayanikaH/Upgrad---Lead-Scoring-Case-Study/README.md

 ### Files submitted by the team

-- Lead Scoring Case Study - FINAL (Python Notebook with the workings)
-- Assignment Subjective Questions (Word File containing the answers for subjective questions)
+- Lead Scoring Case Study - FINAL (Python Notebook with the workings) -Assignment Subjective Questions (PDF file containing the answers for subjective questions)
 - Lead scoring case study ppt (PDF file containing the presentation of the case study)
 - Lead Scoring Case Study summary report (PDF file containing the executive summary of the case study)
 - Leads.csv (Data file used for working)